xmen4xp/graph-framework-for-microservices/docs/getting_started/AppDatamodelUsageWorkflow.md

 ## Pre-requisites
-1. This workflow requires Datamodel to be initialised and installed before proceeding to further steps.
+1. This workflow requires Datamodel to be initialized and installed before proceeding to further steps.
 Please follow the below link to configure datamodel

     #### [Datamodel Workflow](DatamodelWorkflow.md)

 <!--

-1. This workflow requires the App should be initialised and configured before proceeding to further steps.
+1. This workflow requires the App should be initialized and configured before proceeding to further steps.
 Please follow the below link to configure the App

     #### [App Workflow](AppWorkflow.md)
 -->